mwarning/trigger/docs/documentation.md

 4. Phone: Start Trigger, add a new door entry with door type "Nuki SmartLock".
 5. Phone: Enter the name of the paired Nuki Smartlock into the "Lock Name/MAC" field (something like "Nuki_1DAB5E34").
 6. Phone: Enter some user name (not very important) and save the door setup.
-7. Nuki: If the Nuki smartlock is not in pairing mode anymore, just press the the button again.
+7. Nuki: If the Nuki smartlock is not in pairing mode anymore, just press the button again.
 8. Phone: Press the open door button in Trigger.
 This will cause Trigger to register with the Nuki Smartlock.

 Now you should be able to send open/close commands.